AlexMtzRmz0212/MyPortfolio/README.md

 # 🌐 Alex's Portfolio

-This is my personal developer portfolio – a responsive, single-page website showcasing my work, skills, and ways to get in touch.
+This is my personal developer portfolio, a responsive, single-page website showcasing my work, skills, and ways to get in touch.

 ## 🚀 Features